Canada GST Services

 There’s no getting around it: You need a business number if you want to act as an NRI when you ship your goods into Canada.
 Applying for a BN will let you apply for an Import-Export program account used by the Canadian Government and gives you the option to become the Importer of Record, which is the party responsible for clearing the goods through customs.
 The Importer of Record is normally the buyer or the seller.

-BN Lets You Register for a GST/HST Account
+BN Lets You Register for a GST Account

 GST/HST returns and payment

 When you register for the GST/HST, Canadian tax office will give you a reporting period.
-Reporting periods are the periods of time for which you file your GST/HST returns.
+Reporting periods are GST dates for which you file your GST/HST returns.
 For each reporting period, you have to prepare and send us a GST/HST return showing the amount of the GST/HST.
-You charged or collected from your customers and the amount of the GST/HST paid or payable to your suppliers.
+You charged or collected from your customers and the amount of the payment GST or payable to your suppliers.
 Your reporting period is determined based on the revenue from your total taxable supplies.
 It is immediately preceding fiscal year or in all preceding fiscal quarters ending in that fiscal year.